Add to your Claude Code skills

 Split a job across workers and get typed results back. task fans out into isolated worktrees, each worker runs its own tool surface, and the final yield is a schema-validated object the parent reads directly.
 No prose to parse, no merge conflicts between siblings, no orphaned edits.

-web_search chains fourteen ranked providers and hands whatever URLs it finds straight to read.
+web_search chains eighteen ranked providers and hands whatever URLs it finds straight to read.
 Arxiv PDFs, GitHub pages, Stack Overflow threads come back as structured markdown with anchors intact — the same tool surface you use on local files.
 Cite, follow, quote, never lose where you came from.

 No comments yet.
 Be the first to share your thoughts!